Graphon mean field systems: Graphon particle systems

+\begin{Remark} The assumption that $\varepsilon>0$ is used for some technical arguments treating the unboundedness of $b$ and $\sigma$.
+If $b$ and $\sigma$ are bounded and Lipschitz functions, then one could take $\varepsilon=0$ (see Remarks \ref{rmk:epsilon-1} and \ref{rmk:epsilon-2}). \end{Remark}

 The following proposition gives well-posedness for the system \eqref{eq:limit-system-dense}.
-For graphon mean field games with diffusive dynamics, under certain suitable conditions, existence and uniqueness were shown in \cite[Theorem 2]{CainesHuang2018graphon}.
-But we provide a proof in Section \ref{sec:limit-existence-uniqueness-pf} for completeness.
+For graphon mean field games with diffusive dynamics, under certain regularity conditions, existence and uniqueness were shown in \cite[Theorem 2]{CainesHuang2018graphon} (and the journal version \cite[Theorem 3.12]{CainesHuang2020graphon}).
+But we provide a proof in Section \ref{sec:limit-existence-uniqueness-pf} as our graphon $G$ may not be continuous.